Dashcon2Romania/dashcon2romania.github.io/cosplaycontestrules.md

 - Performances cannot exceed 1.5 minutes (90 seconds).

 - Contest is open for ages 16 and up.
-Participants under 18 will have to provide a signed parent consent form.
+Participants under 18 will have to provide a signed parental consent form.

 ---
 <div id="req">